 Apricots are prone to disease if you prune in winter, so they are pruned in autumn as their leaves yellow and start to fall instead.
 Prune them now if you haven’t already.
 Pruning apricot trees now ahead of winter will help to avoid gummosis disease.

 Autumn is a good time for mushrooms too.
 There are boxes of mushroom spores available that are easy to grow if you follow the simple instructions.
-There are a couple of different types available, and kids love watching them grow and harvesting them.
+There are a couple of different types available – Swiss Brown and White button, and kids love watching them grow and harvesting them.
 Remember to keep the mixture moist and cool at all times.

 In Your Produce Garden – What to plant